By Rachel Werner

 Thanks to talented writers like Henderson crafting stories, which not only resonate with marginalized groups but also sell well when marketed to a broader audience, these three genres are quickly becoming diverse books hubs for younger readers:

 Henderson is a part of a dynamic cohort in a kidlit category quickly becoming a genre in its own right.
-Other MG books with own voices tween narratives include El Deafo (CeCe Bell), Front Desk (Kelly Yang), The Magnificent Mya Tibbs series (Crystal Allen), and Look Both Ways: A Tale Told In Two Blocks (Jason Reynolds).
+Other MG books with diverse tween narratives include El Deafo (CeCe Bell), Front Desk (Kelly Yang), The Magnificent Mya Tibbs series (Crystal Allen), and Look Both Ways: A Tale Told In Two Blocks (Jason Reynolds).

 YA Sci-Fi and Fantasy